MigueZaurio/MigueZaurio/README.md

-- Mi nombre es: Miguel Angel Munoz
+- Miguel Angel Munoz
-- Apasionado por la programacion
-- Busco ser de utilidad para grandes empresas.
+- Atlethe PKFR
+- Programmer
+- THEWINTHERDMC@GMAIL.COM
-- Instagram: @migue.zaurio
+- IG: @migue.zaurio

 <!---
 MigueZaurio/MigueZaurio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.